EminmertToprak/EminmertToprak/README.md

 # Welcome to Mert Toprak's GitHub Profile! 👋

 Hello!
-I'm Mert Toprak, a recent graduate in web development based in Utrecht.
+I'm Mert Toprak, a recent graduate in web development based in Netherlands.
 I'm actively seeking new opportunities and honing my skills by working on various projects.

 ## About Me